MtnBiker/historical-streets-la/README.md

   * Can localhost and Heroku databases be synced?
 Nice if I could work on localhost.
   * Add attribution and dates to changes (history of changes)

-### Technical
+### Technical&mdash;links on [acknowledgements page](https://stark-cove-20051.herokuapp.com/about)
 Ruby on Rails 5.1.

 PostgreSQL (PostGIS) database.

-Mainly Leaflet.js for mapping.
+Leaflet.js and Mapbox.js for mapping.

 Offline QGIS for georeferencing maps.

 Deployed at Heroku.

 Map tiles served from AWS.

-More details to come in Acknowledgements